nmschorr/gdrive19/README.md

-# git19-gdrive by Nancy Schorr, 2018
+gdrive by Nancy Schorr, 2018

 This is a collection of Google App Scripts written while volunteering at ProMatch in Sunnyvale, CA.